craigtaub/node-alice/README.md

 ## TODO:
 - try on real app 'node ./node_modules/node-alice/alice /server.js'
+ - runs alot more code than it should??
+  - THINK it includes what Jade executes, which is good.
- - ** account wont work with 'babel-register' set ???
+ - account wont work with 'babel-register' set ???
   - not presets, hook doesnt open launch.js file
   - WORKS when i move alice/instrumenter/singleton into work app folder...think issue with location...WHY?
   - FAILS: node ./node_modules/node-alice/alice /server.js
   - WORKS: node alice.js /src/index.js
   - actual require-hook not running for app files ??
-  - if located anywhere in app its fine, if outside app wont work.
+  - IF located anywhere in app its fine, IF outside app OR local node_modules wont work.
+  - require.extension is actually deprecated, babel relies on nodes deprecated feature.
+  - FIX stripped any babel-register hooks as app doesnt need it and causes problems
  - set SIGINT listener each time, need to check before i set
   - think can up listeners or reset them each time
- - runs alot more code than it should??
-  - THINK it includes what Jade executes, which is good.
 - iteration - when a loop prints code block X number of times...nasty although correct. need to only print line once if matches previous line exactly.
+- strip out import/exports from appearing in block, shouldn't though.
 - parse json file and write to html with js to expand/collapse - HALF
 - implement singleton tracker instead of console.log everywhere - HALF